 –Astrid Pregel, President of Feminomics Inc., 2020

-LiisBeth is a womxn-led and owned indie intersectional-lens centered feminist media enterprise with a global outlook based in Tkaronto (Toronto), Ontario, on the traditional lands of the Wendat, the Haudenosaunee, the Anishinabek, and the Mississaugas of the New Credit.
+LiisBeth is a women-led, nonprofit, trans-inclusive, indie intersectional-lens centered feminist media enterprise with a global outlook based in Tkaronto (Toronto), Ontario, on the traditional lands of the Wendat, the Haudenosaunee, the Anishinabek, and the Mississaugas of the New Credit.

-We publish an open-access monthly digital magazine (two-five features) and subscriber only newsletter for feminist entrepreneurs, creators, innovators, leaders and “solutionaries” working to re-imagine the economy and change business culture.”
+We publish an open-access monthly digital magazine (two-five features) and subscriber only newsletter for feminist entrepreneurs, creators, innovators, leaders and “solutionaries” working to build a post-capitalist economy .
 We also co-produce the Entrepreneurial Feminist Forum (EFF) and have recently launched a new membership-based online community space, the Feminist Enterprise Commons, where solutionaries can meet, share and learn.

-We make visible the work of the feminist economy.
-We believe feminist, micro, social economy entrepreneurs, creators and community leaders or all genders, not billionaire-led/governed capitalist-values driven corporations, will lead economic transformation.
+Our stories make visible the work of the feminist economy.
+We believe feminist, micro, social economy entrepreneurs, creators and community leaders or all genders, not billionaire-led/governed capitalist-values driven corporations will lead economic transformation.

-The trail blazing work feminists found enterprises to advance equity and social justice do is hard.
+The trail blazing work feminists founders enterprises to advance equity and social justice do is a struggle.
 Imperfect.
-And deserves to be recorded and supported.
+It deserves to be recorded and supported.

 The Canadian Digital Publishing Awards #DPA nominated us as a finalist for the 2020 General Excellence in Publishing (Small Publications Category).
 Winners will be announced May 27th, 2020.

-We are in the process of registering as a participatively governed nonprofit (2021).
-If you are interested in staying abreast of our progress, please sign up to our newsletter here.
-If you would like to weigh in on our editorial direction, complete the reader survey here.
+We are now a registered, member driven nonprofit.
+We outsource operations to Eve-volution Inc. If you would like to weigh in on our editorial direction, complete the reader survey here.
 If you want to write for us, click here.

 Our Role: Create an innovative, sustainable intersectional, feminist media enterprise that: 1) Makes visible the feminist economy 2) Supports entrepreneurs who work at the intersections of feminism, social justice, and innovation; 3) Publishes researched and fact-checked narratives that stokes our imagination; 4) Ignites critical discourse and learning; 5) Create fair income and professional development opportunities for both experienced and emerging feminist journalists and writers.